jenkinsci/opentelemetry-plugin/README.md

 * Built in integration with [Elastic Observability](https://www.elastic.co/observability), [Jaeger](https://www.jaegertracing.io/), and [Zipkin](https://zipkin.io/).
    Other OpenTelemetry compatible distributed tracing solutions are also supported.

+### Environment variables

+The current span and trace IDs are exposed as environment variables.

+* SPAN_ID
+* TRACE_ID

+In addition, if the backends were configured then there will be an environment variable for each of them pointing to the URL with the span/transactions:

+* OTEL_CUSTOM_URL
+* OTEL_ELASTIC_URL
+* OTEL_JAEGER_URL
+* OTEL_ZIPKIN_URL

 #### Attributes

 ##### Transactions